NORTHFIELD CITY BOARD OF EDUCATION FILE CODE: 9130

 Regulation X Other Reasons

-The standing committees of the board shall be: curriculum, finance, facilities, negotiations, personnel, shared services and policy.
+The standing committees of the board shall be: curriculum, finance, facilities, negotiations, personnel, and policy.
 The standing committees of the board exist to perform the following general functions, within their given area of responsibility:

 - Gather and assess information;